jennymalmoe/AbsoluteFitness/README.md

 ![mockup.png](assets/images/mockup.png)

 I've been testing site on different browsers, Chrome, Safari and on differnt devices.

-Bugs: I had a problem (throughout the project) with overlay and margins left and right due to using Bootstrap (I later understood).
+Bugs: I had a problem (throughout the project) with responsivness and overlay and margins left and right due to using Bootstrap (I later understood).

 ## **Deployment**